 Drawing out a simple decision network for the major turning points within a project can yield the important risks.

 Obviously it is not possible, nor is it a desirable goal, to list all risks to a project.
-The real world simply contains too many variables.
+The real world simply contains too many possibilities.
 But a risk register is there to provide the project manager with a swift and decisive response when things go wrong.

 The following example illustrates the Risk Register after the Risk Identification step: